dominiksta/mvui/packages/docs/content/docs/components/02-defining.md

 # Defining

-All web components, including mvui components, must be registered to the "custom elements registry".
+All web components, including Mvui components, must be registered to the "custom elements registry".
 This assigns them a fixed, unique tag name (like `<my-component>`).

-You *could* go the default `customElements.define('my-component', MyComponent)` way, but mvui provides some convenience features which will make life easier.
+You *could* go the default `customElements.define('my-component', MyComponent)` way, but Mvui provides some convenience features which will make life easier.

 ```typescript
 import { Component, h } from "@mvuijs/core";